swfans/swars/README.md

    [levels](https://github.com/swfans/swars-levels/releases).
 4. Now we finally get to this code repository.
 Download and unpack the source tarball or clone git repo.
-You can also try downloading the prebuilt *patch* release, in which case you should skip the next step; but that will only work if your Linux environment happens to be compatible to the one where the release patch package was built.
+You can also try downloading the prebuilt *patch* release; but that will only  work if your Linux environment happens to be compatible to the one where the release patch package was built.
+   Depending on what you've chosen, follow further steps:

+Route "a" - compiling the game by yourself.

-5. Follow [building instructions](#general-building-instructions) below to get a compiled executable.
+7.a.
+Follow [building instructions](#general-building-instructions) below to get
+     a compiled executable and configuration files.
-6. After the build succeeded, do `make DESTDIR=<TARGET> install` in the directory where build commands were executed, to copy built files into the *\<TARGET\>* installation folder you've chosen.
+8.a.
+After the build succeeded, do `make prefix=<TARGET> install` in the
+     directory where build commands were executed, to copy built files into the *\<TARGET\>/swars* installation folder you've chosen.
+If you've built the binary yourself, you already have all the tools neccessary for that install command to work.
+After installation, verify the folder to make sure you didn't installed these files to `swars/swars/` directory; you can just move them one dir higher if that's the case.

+Route "b" - using the prebuilt *patch* release.

+7.b.
+Extract the downloaded patch file.
+8.b.
+Move all extracted files and folders to the selected installation folder.
+     Place them all in one folder, so that sub-olders `conf`, `data`, `levels` and the executable file `swars` are all next to each other.

 If all went well, you can now [start the game](#starting-the-game).